gleisonsdm/Kuifje-Documentation/Chapter 03/Plus.md

 # Plus operator

-The plus operator can be used to add value to variables.
+The plus operator can be used to add some value to a variable.

 Example:
 ```sh